 Her banner program “being the Me I was Created to Be, began in 2005 with a group of 20 teen girls.
 The program has blossomed and expanded, and Joan also trains other to use the program.

-Joan Rudder-Ward, MBA, CPP is an educator, television producer, filmmaker, photographic artist, and founder of The Positive Image Network – an organization with the mission to provide resources to support parents, guardians, and mentors in nurturing the personal development of adolescent girls and young women.
+Joan Rudder-Ward, MBA, CPP, is the founder of Positive Image Network – an organization with the mission to provide resources to support parents, guardians, and mentors in nurturing the personal development of adolescent girls and young women.

 Joan has earned the Certified Professional Photographer designation from the Professional Photographic Certification Commission.
 She accomplished this after meeting rigorous requirements measuring her artistic, technical, ethical, and business competence.
 The certified designation is held by fewer than 2,500 photographers worldwide.